kaisan1994/frontend-project/README.md

 2. run `npm install` to install the packages.

-3. run `npm start` to boot up the development mode.
+3. run `npm run start` to boot up the development mode.

+Create production build

+1. Create your production google map API with correct restriction with the instruction above and update corresponding values in your `.env` file

+2. run `npm run build`.
+The production build is in the `./build` folder